Sophie's Journey - Chapter 9

 Stranger in a Strange Land

-The air at the New York docks was thick with coal dust and salt.
-Sophie Petersen stood on the rain-slicked pier, her hand gripping Emma's coat, and wondered if she had made a terrible mistake.
+Coal dust and salt hung in the air at the New York docks.
+Sophie Petersen stood on the wet pier, clutching Emma's coat.
+She wondered if she had made a mistake by coming here.

-Beside her, Marianne Lautrup stood with her shoulders hunched.
-Her eyes darted toward the brick warehouses that loomed over the water like silent sentinels.
-She clutched a bundle of damp linens to her chest.
-Her knuckles were white.
-They trembled.
+Marianne Lautrup stood beside her, shoulders slumped.
+She glanced nervously at the brick warehouses by the water.
+She hugged a bundle of damp linens to her chest.
+Her hands trembled.

 "It is too much, Sophie," Marianne whispered, her voice barely audible over the noise of nearby construction.
 "The noise, the smell.
 This isn't the garden they promised.
 It looks like the belly of a furnace."